 Psychological Warfare Promotes Divisions Over Subjectivism

-I wanted to respond to the document On Cardinal Principles.
+I wanted to respond to the document On Cardinal Principles from ULK 54.

 During World War II Stalin made temporary alliances with Hitler, but this was only because Russia had to build up its military, and millions of lives were at stake.
 Here, had the activists chose not to promote imprisoned white power the movement and its united front would have survived.

 Looking back at the response/decision to split with MIM(Prisons) over them not issuing a statement on the matter, I must now say it was wrong.
 I believe now that I should have criticized MIM(Prisons) on this, but I should not have supported a split.
-It was an over reaction, I feel was brought on by a combination of things.
-One being the extreme repression and pressure I was under in the concentration kamp and it did affect me in ways I am still dealing with.
-I was in a situation where death by the state was perpetual, solitary was a mountain of pressure and white supremacy was the assassin ever present.
+It was an over-reaction, which I feel was brought on by a combination of things.
+One being the extreme repression and pressure I was under in the concentration kamp.
+It did affect me in ways I am still dealing with.
+I was in a situation where death by the state was perpetual, solitary was a mountain of pressure and white supremacy was the assassin ever-present.
 I felt at the time, betrayal for those who would not issue a response.
 This of course was an incorrect response.